PeterForez/Professional-Scrum-Master-Preparation-PSM1/README.md

 The Scrum Master is accountable for the Scrum Team’s effectiveness.
 They do this by enabling the Scrum Team to improve its practices, within the Scrum framework.

 Scrum Masters are true leaders who serve the Scrum Team and the larger organization.
+___
+#### Question:
+Who is accountable for establishing Scrum?
+(choose the best answer)
+- [ ] The Developers
+- [ ] The Scrum Team
+- [x] The Scrum Master
+- [ ] The Product Owner
+- [ ] The Scrum Master and the Product Owner
+___
+#### Question:
+Who is responsible for coping with incomplete artifact transparency?
+- [x] The Scrum Master
+- [ ] The Scrum Team
+- [ ] The Developers
+- [ ] The Product Owner
+___
+#### Question:
+Which of the following is NOT correct about the Scrum Master?
+(Select the best answer)
+- [x] Manages the Product Backlog
+- [ ] Helps the organization to implement Scrum
+- [ ] Is a true leader who serves the Scrum Team and the larger organization
+- [ ] Causes the removal of impediments
+___
+#### Question:
+True or False: The Scrum Master does not help those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
+- [ ] True
+- [x] False

+Explanation
+Scrum Masters are true leaders who serve the Scrum Team and the larger organization.
+The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
+The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team.

+### Scrum Mater and Scrum Team

 The Scrum Master serves the Scrum Team in several ways, including:
 - Coaching the team members in self-management and cross-functionality;
 - Helping the Scrum Team focus on creating high-value Increments that meet the Definition of Done;
 - Causing the removal of impediments to the Scrum Team’s progress; and,
 - Ensuring that all Scrum events take place and are positive, productive, and kept within the timebox.
+___
+#### Question:
+How does the Scrum Master serve the Scrum Team?
+(choose the best three answers)
+- [ ] Managing the Developers
+- [x] Helping the Scrum Team focus on creating high-value Increments that meet the Definition of Done
+- [x] Coaching the team members in self-management and cross-functionality
+- [x] Causing the removal of impediments to the Scrum Team’s progress
+___
+#### Question:
+Which of the following is NOT correct about the Scrum Master?
+(Select the best answer)
+- [x] Manages the Product Backlog
+- [ ] Helps the organization to implement Scrum
+- [ ] Is a true leader who serves the Scrum Team and the larger organization
+- [ ] Causes the removal of impediments
+___
+#### Question:
+Which of the following are actions that The Scrum Master must do regarding the Daily Scrum?
+(choose the two best answers)
+- [ ] The Scrum Master is responsible for conducting the Daily Scrum
+- [ ] The Scrum Master must manage all events because he or she is the team lead.
+- [x] The Scrum Master ensures that the Developers has the meeting
+- [x] The Scrum Master teaches the Developers to keep the Daily Scrum within the 15-minute time-box

+### Scrum Mater and Product Owner
 The Scrum Master serves the Product Owner in several ways, including:
 - Helping find techniques for effective Product Goal definition and Product Backlog management;
 - Helping the Scrum Team understand the need for clear and concise Product Backlog items;
 - Helping establish empirical product planning for a complex environment; and,
 - Facilitating stakeholder collaboration as requested or needed.
+___
+#### Question:
+How does the Scrum Master help the Product Owner?
+Select the four most appropriate answers.
+- [x] Helping find techniques for effective Product Goal definition and Product Backlog management
+- [x] Helping establish empirical product planning for a complex environment.
+- [x] Helping the Scrum Team understand the need for clear and concise Product Backlog items
+- [ ] Leading and coaching the organization in its Scrum adoption.
+- [x] Facilitating stakeholder collaboration as requested or needed.
+___
+#### Question:
+How does the Scrum Master help the Product Owner?
+(choose the best three answers)
+- [x] Helping the Scrum Team understand the need for clear and concise Product Backlog items
+- [ ] Helping find techniques for effective Sprint Goal definition
+- [x] Helping find techniques for effective Product Backlog management
+- [ ] Leading and coaching the organization in its Scrum adoption.
+- [ ] Helping establish the project plan
+- [x] Facilitating stakeholder collaboration as requested or needed

+### Scrum Mater and the organization
 The Scrum Master serves the organization in several ways, including:
 - Leading, training, and coaching the organization in its Scrum adoption;
 - Planning and advising Scrum implementations within the organization;
 - Helping employees and stakeholders understand and enact an empirical approach for complex work; and,
 - Removing barriers between stakeholders and Scrum Teams.
+___
+#### Question:
+How does the Scrum Master serve the Organization?
+(choose the best answer)
+- [ ] Forming Scrum Teams.
+- [x] Helping employees and stakeholders understand and enact an empirical approach for complex work.
+- [ ] Inviting key stakeholders are invited to all Scrum Reviews within the organization.
+- [ ] Updating the Burndown charts.

 # Scrum Events
 The Sprint is a container for all other events.
 Each event in Scrum is a formal opportunity to inspect and adapt Scrum artifacts.
 These events are specifically designed to enable the transparency required.
 Failure to operate any events as prescribed results in lost opportunities to inspect and adapt.
 Events are used in Scrum to create regularity and to minimize the need for meetings not defined in Scrum.
 Optimally, all events are held at the same time and place to reduce complexity.

+___
+#### Question:
+Which of the following is true about the Sprint Events?
+(Select the best answer)
+- [x] The Sprint Retrospective concludes the Sprint.
+- [ ] The Sprint Review concludes the Sprint.
+- [ ] A Sprint may initiate with a Sprint Planning.
+- [ ] All events must be held at the same time and place to reduce complexity.

+Explanation
+b.
+The Sprint Review is the second to last event of the Sprint.
+This is a rule.
+c.
+Sprint Planning initiates the Sprint by laying out the work to be performed for the Sprint.
+This is a rule.
+d.
+Optimally, all events are held at the same time and place to reduce complexity.
+Not a rule.

 ## The Sprint
 Sprints are the heartbeat of Scrum, where ideas are turned into value.